anillevi/weather-app/README.md

 5. **Access the application**
 Open `http://localhost:3000` in your browser
+## Troubleshooting
+- If you see "WEATHER_API_KEY environment variable is not set":
+  1. Confirm your `.env` file exists in the project root
+  2. Verify it contains `WEATHER_API_KEY=your_api_key`
+  3. Restart the server after making changes

 ## Using the Application
 1. Enter a city name in the input field and click "Add City"